-- The introduction
+- The Introduction

-- The ECE Career Lattice levels
+- The CA Early Learning Career Lattice Levels

-- The appendices.
+- The Appendices

-The ECE Career Lattice levels are tabbed to provide advisors a clear understanding of the levels.
+The California Early Learning Career Lattice levels are tabbed to provide advisors a clear understanding of the levels.
 There are ten tabs to describe the ten levels of the lattice.
 Within each tab, there are different sections:

-- 1. Description of the level in the ECE Career Lattice - 2.
+- 1. Description of the level in the CA Early Learning Career Lattice. - 2.
 Frequently asked questions an advisor may hear from an advisee, with possible answers. - 3.
-Resources for Advisors and Advisees - 4.
+Resources for Advisors and Advisees. - 4.
 Sample scenarios of advisement within the context of the level.

-The appendices located after the tabs has a complete library of the FAQs, the scenarios, higher education resources and professional development resources.
+The appendices located after the tabs have a complete library of the FAQs, the scenarios, higher education resources and professional development resources.